A Note on Jing and Li's Type B Quasisymetric Schur Functions: Marked Peak Composition Tableaux

 The elements of $\mpc^*(2,1)$ are listed in Figure \ref{fig:mpc21}.
 Note that by forgetting the markings, we have one element that maps to each of $T_1$ and $T_2$ each and two elements that map to $T_3$ from Figure \ref{fig:pct21}, so that we have:

 We will now see that this holds true in general.

 \begin{prop} For a peak composition $\alpha$ we have:

-\end{prop} \begin{proof} To prove the statement for the P functions, it suffices to show that for each peak composition tableau $T$, there are exactly $2^{p(T)-m(T)}$ ways of marking it to obtain a marked peak composition tableau with no marks on the first column, where $p(T)$ and $m(T)$ are defined as in Definition \ref{def:jingli}.
+\end{prop} \begin{proof} To prove the statement for the P-functions, it suffices to show that for each peak composition tableau $T$, there are exactly $2^{p(T)-m(T)}$ ways of marking it to obtain a marked peak composition tableau with no marks in the first column, where $p(T)$ and $m(T)$ are defined as in Definition \ref{def:jingli}.

-Note that if the $i$th row of $T$ contains more than one occurrences of a number $j$, only the leftmost can be marked.
-So for each distinct $j$ on row $i$, we get two choices, with two exceptions.
-First is, if the leftmost box labeled $j$ is on the first column, we are not allowed to mark it.
+Note that if the $i$th row of $T$ contains more than one occurrence of a number $j$, only the leftmost can be marked.
+So for each distinct $j$ in row $i$, we get two choices, with two exceptions.
+First is, if the leftmost box labeled $j$ is in the first column, we are not allowed to mark it.
 So far we have $p_i(T)-1$ choices to make for each row.
-The second exception is, if the leftmost box on row $i$ has boxes labeled $j$ adjacent to the right and below, the one adjacent to the right can not be marked- this situation occurs $m(T)$ times.
-Consequentally we get exactly $2^{p(T)-m(T)}$ marked peak composition tableaux.
+The second exception is, if the leftmost box in row $i$ has boxes labeled $j$ adjacent to the right and below, the one adjacent to the right cannot be marked- this situation occurs $m(T)$ times.
+Consequently we get exactly $2^{p(T)-m(T)}$ marked peak composition tableaux.

-Case of $Q$ functions follows, as there are $2^{\ell(\alpha)}$ ways of marking the cells in the first column, and the conditions of Definition \ref{def:markedpct} is independent of the markings of the first column. \end{proof}
+Case of $Q$-functions follows, as there are $2^{\ell(\alpha)}$ ways of marking the boxes in the first column, and the conditions of Definition \ref{def:mpc} is independent of the markings of the first column. \end{proof}

 \begin{defn} A marked peak composition tableau of shape $\alpha \in \pc_n$ is called \emph{marked standard} if it contains each number from $1$ to $n$, possibly marked.
 A marked standard tableau with no marked entries is called \emph{standard}. \end{defn}